RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MRSTools.md

 ##XML Template

-Prints an XML template skeleton to console or to a file if the `-job_definition_file` flag is provided.
+`-mrs:xml_template` prints an XML template skeleton to console or to a file if the `-job_definition_file` flag is provided.

 ```
 $> multistage_rosetta_scripts.default.linuxgccrelease -mrs:xml_template